 Acquire Long-Term-Care Insurance

 In a previous blog, I mentioned the importance of acquiring long-term care insurance, and it is an essential component in the strategy to defray healthcare costs in retirement.
-More than 50% of people who are 65 or older today will need long-term care at some point in the future, and a traditional long-term-care insurance policy helps to cover nursing home, assisted living or home care expenses.
+According to the U.S. Department of Health and Human Services, more than 50% of people who are 65 or older today will need long-term care at some point in the future, and a traditional long-term-care insurance policy helps to cover nursing home, assisted living, or home care expenses.

 Protect Your Health

-One way to save on healthcare costs is to be more active and physically fit, to eat more nutritiously, and to avoid unhealthy habits (like smoking cigarettes or an overindulgence in alcohol).
+Whenever beginning a journey of health, you should always consult your doctor regarding your individual health needs.
+One way to save on healthcare costs,though, is to be more active and physically fit, to eat more nutritiously, and to avoid unhealthy habits (like smoking cigarettes or an overindulgence in alcohol).
 In addition to feeling better and being more productive, there are financial benefits, too.
 According to the Kaiser Family Foundation, a person in poor health spends an average of about $1,700 a year more on out-of-pocket medical expenses than someone in good health.
 Also, spending less on medical expenses allows you to spend more money on those activities that make your retirement more enjoyable.

 Navigating the Medicare Maze